Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Experiments

 \textbf{Tool recognition}.
 As depicted in Table~\ref{zero_shot_c80_tool}, \textit{SurgVLP} exhibits promising tool recognition performance, especially in identifying tools with unique shapes like the T7 (specimen bag) with a $64.9\%$ average precision (AP).
 This zero-shot performance is close to a fully supervised ResNet-50 model, as shown in the first row.
 Nevertheless, there remains ample opportunity for improvement in recognizing more challenging tools, such as scissors and irrigators.
 These tools are rarely mentioned in the SVL-Pretrain dataset.
 Also, we find that CLIP$*$ gives a slight improvement but still lags behind \textit{SurgVLP}.
 This demonstrates that multi-modal pre-training on natural images and texts hampers surgical tool recognition tasks due to the large domain gap between natural and surgical objects.

 \textbf{Phase recognition}.
 As shown in Table~\ref{zero_shot_c80_phase}, \textit{SurgVLP} outperforms the baseline methods by a large margin.
 This indicates that our surgery-specific pre-training method helps to recognize surgical phases without explicitly training for them.
 Also, \textit{SurgVLP} and CLIP$*$ largely outperform the vanilla CLIP~\citep{radford2021learning} at P7 (gallbladder extraction) and P5 (gallbladder packing), which involves specimen-bag during the operation.
-This is consistent with the improvement in recognizing T7 (specimen bag), indicating that T7 contains generic knowledge that can be transferred across different procedures.
+This is consistent with the improvement in recognizing T7 (specimen bag), indicating that T7 contains generic knowledge that can be transferred across different procedures. {We assess the statistical significance between our \textit{SurgVLP} and CLIP$*$ models by comparing their F1-scores.
+We train \textit{SurgVLP} three times with different random seeds and perform inference on the test set.
+An independent t-test comparing the F1-scores of \textit{SurgVLP} and CLIP$*$ yields a t-statistic of $5.03$ and a p-value of $0.0037$, indicating a significant difference (p $< 0.05$).
+These results confirm that the performance improvement of \textit{SurgVLP} over the baseline is statistically significant and unlikely due to chance.}

 \textbf{Triplet recognition}.
 As mentioned in~\citep{cole2022does}, contrastive learning lags far behind supervised learning on ﬁne-grained visual classiﬁcation tasks.
 Therefore, we conduct the action triplet recognition task to study a similar question for surgical computer vision.
 We aim to assess whether the multi-modal features of \textit{SurgVLP} are only effective for ``easy'' classiﬁcation tasks or are also useful for more challenging ``ﬁne-grained'' visual concepts.
 As shown in Table~\ref{zero-shot triplet}, \textit{SurgVLP} outperforms the baseline methods in zero-shot triplet recognition by enhancing the recognition of combinations of instruments, verbs, and targets in cholecystectomy.
 Specifically, we find that \textit{SurgVLP} significantly improves verb and target recognition performance.
 This suggests that the model effectively learns better anatomical and action knowledge from our SVL-Pretrain dataset and can transfer the learned knowledge to procedure-specific downstream tasks.
 The zero-shot performance is still lagging behind the fully-supervised method by a large margin, and we expect this could be addressed by scaling the dataset.